Vanherwegentim/CompSciMaster/2-Sem/Information Retrieval and Search Engines/Exam_Summary.md

 ![image-20230530181937323](C:\Users\timva\AppData\Roaming\Typora\typora-user-images\image-20230530181937323.png)

-Its advantages are the it is simple, efficient and does partial matching.
+Its advantages are that it is simple, efficient and does partial matching.